simonpenel/thirdkind/README.md

     -W width : multiply the tree width by factor 'width' -x : tidy mode
-    -X : tidy mode, avoiding leave names superposition
+    -X : tidy mode, avoiding leave names superposition -z thickness: thickness of the gene tree
+    -Z thickness: thickness of the species tree

     Note on -b option : you must set a browser as default application for opening svg file